Doron Jensen: Early life

 Doron Richard Jensen was born in Dubuque, Iowa, to pastors Richard and Bonnie Jensen.
-Jensen spent much of his formative youth in Addis Abba, Ethiopia, before returning to the United States in 1965.
+Jensen spent much of his formative youth in Addis Ababa, Ethiopia, before returning to the United States in 1965.
 He dropped out of a secondary school at the age of 16.
 Influenced by his grandfather's cafe, Jensen's Cafe, Jensen entered the restaurant business as a busboy.
 Jensen's parents were supportive of his endeavors from an early age.
 Jensen started his buffet career working as a manager at Sirloin Stockade and Ponderosa and Bonaza Steakhouse in Iowa in the 1970s.
 After the death of his grandfather, 20-year-old Doron felt ready to take over his grandfather's cafe in Fremont, Nebraska.
 His parents helped arrange the takeover of the restaurant, but was blocked by other relatives that thought he was too young for the responsibility.
 Jensen briefly attended the University of Minnesota.